gerazo/eltelive/README.md

 ## How to start?

 ### New web application
+ 1. Check out repo
-Navigate to **eltelive-new** and checkout this [README] for the instrucations related to the new version of the application
+ 2. Navigate to **eltelive-new** and checkout this [README] for the instrucations related to the new version of the application

 ### Legacy web application